utopia-foss/dantro/doc/plotting/plot_data_selection.rst

 Full DAG configuration interface for multiverse selection
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""
-An example for all options available in the :py:class:`~dantro.plot_creators.pcr_psp.MultiversePlotCreator`.
+An example of all options available in the :py:class:`~dantro.plot_creators.pcr_psp.MultiversePlotCreator`.

 .. code-block:: yaml